Technologicat/mcpyrate/README.md

 For interactive macro-enabled sessions, we provide an macro-enabled equivalent for `code.InteractiveConsole` (also available from the shell, as `macropython -i`), as well as an IPython extension (`mcpyrate.repl.iconsole`).

+Interactive sessions support not only importing and using macros, but also defining them, for quick experiments in the REPL.

 ### Macro invocation syntax